nich02/GDEs-AiSprintH2/README.md

 2. Machine learning–based rainfall correction
 3. Integration with additional satellite products (IMERG, TAMSAT)
 4. Automated validation metrics (RMSE, Bias, Correlation)

+### Aknowledgement
+Google Cloud credits were provided for this project." #AISprint Thank you, for your support